xrettle/WFGY/TensionUniverse/BlackHole/Q059_information_thermodynamic_cost.md

 2. No retroactive tuning:

    * For a given encoding class in `E_adm`, the rules and weights may not be modified after observing experimental or simulated data in order to reduce `DeltaS_info_thermo(m)` or `Tension_InfoThermo(m)` for those cases.
-   * Any change to the rules or weights defines a new encoding class that must be evaluated from scratch.
+   * Any change to the rules or weights defines a new encoding class that must be evaluated from scratch and logged as a new encoding version.

 3. Resolution parameter and refinement:

    * Each encoding class includes a resolution parameter `r` that controls how finely processes are coarse-grained in time, space, and logical units.
    * For increasing `r`, encodings must form a refinement sequence: higher `r` can resolve more structure, but must be compatible with summaries at lower `r`.

-These constraints ensure that low or high tension conclusions cannot be obtained by arbitrary post hoc parameter tuning and that refinement behavior is meaningful.
+These constraints are governed by the **TU Encoding and Fairness Charter**.
+They ensure that low or high tension conclusions cannot be obtained by arbitrary post hoc parameter tuning and that refinement behavior is meaningful.

+Within this page, an **encoding version** means a concrete member of `E_adm` together with specific choices of:

+* mapping rules from raw data to effective observables,
+* numeric values for `w_L`, `w_D`, and any parameters inside `F` in Section 4.1,
+* an allowed range for the resolution parameter `r`.

+An encoding version can be falsified by experiments in Section 6.
+When falsified, it must be retired in project logs and must **not** be silently edited in place.
+Any successor encoding must receive a new version identifier and be re-evaluated on the same or stricter experiment suite, in line with the TU Effective Layer Charter and TU Tension Scale Charter.

 ### 3.5 Singular set and domain restrictions